 The teachings are "personally impersonal" : you apply the techniques and teachings to yourself over a period of time and then, with the personal understanding of the effects of a technique, you can share and pass on the benefits to the students.

-I am inspired by the Teachings and their application to the multiple challenges of human beings.
+I am continuously inspired by the Teachings and their application to the multiple challenges of being a human being.
 Indeed my students inspire me every day.

 Breath is Life

-It is through the mastery of breathing techniques that I am still able to tame an over-reactive mind and understand the link between the breath and physical tension, anxiety, insomnia and depression.
+Through the practice of specific breathing techniques (praanayam), we can tame an over-reactive mind and work with the breath to release physical and mental tension, anxiety, insomnia and depression.

 Indeed my experience of the Teachings of Yogi Bhajan were so deeply powerful and life-changing that I was compelled to leave the security of full time employment and began to teach yoga in 2007.